tschudin/tinyssb/README.md

-# Low-Level Secure Scuttlebutt (llssb)
+# tinySSB - a small, compact and frugal version of Secure Scuttlebutt

-A compact packet format (128B) for replicating append-only logs, hopefully even over narrowband shortwaves, working globally and without the need for carriers.
+tinySSB has a compact packet format (128B) for replicating append-only logs that works hopefully even over narrowband shortwaves and LoRa, working globally and without the need for carriers.

 ## Docs

-- [Rumpelstiltskin Talk](./doc/rumpelstiltskin) (pfd and demo code)
+- [Talking like Rumpelstiltskin](./doc/rumpelstiltskin) (pfd and demo code)